"""Interface for interacting with a SQLite database containing geochemical data.

 df_measurements = df_measurements.loc[idx]

-cols_match = ['analysis', 'quantity']
+cols_match = ["analysis", "quantity"]

 match_values = df_measurements[cols_match].values.tolist()

-cols_update = ['mean', 'measurement_unit', 'uncertainty',
+cols_update = [

 update_values = df_measurements[cols_update].values.tolist()